OliverStone01/Studying-SecurityPlus/Professor-Messer-Notes/Security-Controls.md

 This control is used after an event has taken place to try reverse the impact of the event or continue operations with minimal downtime.

 - Technical Control: Restoring from a backup
-- Managerial Control: Create policies for reporting security issus
+- Managerial Control: Create policies for reporting security issues
 - Operational Control: Contacting law enforcement
 - Physical Control: Fire extinguishers.

 Compensating Control:
-This envolves using temporary solutions until you are able to fix the issue perminantly.
+This involves using temporary solutions until you are able to fix the issue permanently.

 - Technical Control: Firewall blocking instead of patching the issue.
-- Managerial Control: seperation of duties.
+- Managerial Control: separation of duties.
-- Operational Control: simulatanieous guard duties
+- Operational Control: simultaneous guard duties
 - Physical Control: generator to keep systems running.

 Directive Control:
 This is where you inform and direct people on how to be more secure.
-This is a very week security control.
+This is a very weak security control.

 - Technical Control: Store sensitive files in a protected folder
 - Managerial Control: Create compliance policies and procedures